 "Tax Assumptions" means the following assumptions with respect to the basis of taxation for German Tax purposes with respect to the Transactions:

-(1) To the extent dividends received by Rheingold from RMT with respect to the RMT Preferred Stock constitute "income from distributions of profits on corporate rights", such income will be treated as “subject to tax under United States law” and as "taxed in the United States in accordance with this Convention" within the meaning of Article 23 paragraph 2 of the Treaty (the "Enron Tax Assumption").
+(1) To the extent dividends received by Rheingold from RMT with respect to the RMT Preferred Stock constitute "income from distributions of profits on corporate rights" within the meaning of Article 23 paragraph 2, such income will be treated as “subject to tax under United States law” and as "taxed in the United States in accordance with” Article 23 paragraph 2 of the Treaty (the "Enron Tax Assumption").

 (2) No portion of RMT's income will be required to be included in Rheingold’s taxable income pursuant to the German Foreign Transactions Tax Act (Aussensteuergesetz) (the “CFC Assumption”).